MissDinosaur/restaurant_data_pipeline/README.md

 }
 ```

-Because this support_tickets data source is semi-structured (JSON Lines), so ELT techinque is better for it data modeling.
+Because this support_tickets data source is semi-structured (JSON Lines), so ELT techinque is better for its data modeling.